alkaczma/ebca/README.md

 1. Adam L. Kaczmarek, "Testbed for 3D imaging algorithms using camera arrays", Submitted, 2020.
 2. Adam L. Kaczmarek, "3D Vision System for a Robotic Arm Based on Equal Baseline Camera Array", Journal of Intelligent & Robotic Systems, 2019.

-The application was tested on Linux Mint 18.2 Cinnamon
+The application was tested on Linux Mint 18.2

 Installation process:
 - install imagemagick